 ABF’s The Adult Bible Fellowships are the first line of pastoral care at WFMC.
 These are the churches within our church and serve as places of learning, fellowship and care.

-Team Ministries There are a variety of teams that assist the pastors with the provision of care to our congregation, including the Belonging Team, Homebound Visitation Team, Hospital Visitation Team, Financial Counselors, Communion Serving Teams, and Parish Counselors, as well as those teams listed in this brochure.
+Team Ministries There are a variety of teams that assist the pastors with the provision of care to our congregation, including the Homebound Visitation Team, Hospital Visitation Team, Financial Counseling Team, Homebound Communion Team, and Pastoral Counseling Team, as well as those teams listed in this brochure.

 Pastoral Care The pastors at WFMC are accessible to the congregation.
 Anyone can make an appointment to speak with them about concerns and/or needs.
 The pastors do give priority in their visitation to the ‘orphans and widows’ and other marginalized persons of the congregation, but truly attempt to make at least one substantial annual visit with every parishioner and member.
 WFMC pastors keep in regular contact with the seniors and “intense care” persons of our congregation, and make hospital visits, in conjunction with the Hospital Visitation Team, as circumstances warrant.

 Crisis Care WFMC pastors respond to crisis situations using a rotational responsibility mechanism, meaning, each pastor is responsible for a certain group of congregants at given times.
 The same pastor may not always respond to your crisis, but one of the pastors will always respond.

 Counseling WFMC pastors will enter into short-term counseling relationships, but time does not generally permit them to maintain long-term counseling schedules.
 Those in need of longer-term counsel are often referred to competent Christian counselors in our area.